Introduction

 Installation

-Currently, eryph comes in one flavor - eryph-zero - which is our standalone version for managing a single Hyper-V host.
-Eryph-zero is free and the source code is available on github ( BSL license ).
+Currently, eryph comes in one flavor - eryph-zero - which is our standalone version for building catlets and running them on Hyper-V. Eryph-zero is free and the source code is available on github ( BSL license ).

 You can install eryph-zero with the eryph App (recommended) or with an installation script on all Windows versions that support Hyper-V. See downloads for both installation options.